colisee/odr-debian/CREATE.md

 This document describes the steps required to create the initial debian package from scratch.

-## Create the initial debian package for unstable
+## unstable

-1. Set the tool name
+1. Set the package name
    ```
    pkg_name=odr-audioenc
    ```
-1. Set the tool version
+1. Set the package version
    ```
    pkg_version=3.3.1
    ```